 News 3 spoke with a witness to the shooting the day after it happened.
 “I ducked.
 I feared for my life, so I just got behind the register and hoped he wouldn’t kill me,” said Raymone Arrington.

-Perkins and Brooks appeared in Norfolk Federal Court on January 17 for a detention hearing, where they waived a formal arraignment and pleaded not guilty.
-Their jury trial is set for April 16 at 10 a.m.
+Perkins and Brooks appeared in Norfolk Federal Court on January 17, 2019, for a detention hearing, where they waived a formal arraignment and pleaded not guilty.

-The other seven suspects will also be in court on April 16 for a jury trial.
+The other seven suspects also appeared in court on April 16, 2019, for a jury trial.

 Doyle pleaded not guilty in court and demanded a trial by jury in court on February 27, 2019.

 On October 3, 2019, Tisdale was sentenced to 154 months - nearly 13 years - in prison.